speedyjeff/gemsofwar/gemsofwar.engine.ai/readme.md

 ### Choosing the optimal move

-In order to choose an optimal move, each possible move is done and the impact measured.
+In order to choose an optimal move, each possible move is done, and the impact measured.
 The biggest caveat to this approach is that new gems are not added to board (as that is random and not attempted to be modeled).

-A tree of moves is generated acculated how many gems are matched and what are created.
+As the tree of moves is generated it accumulates how many gems are matched and what are created.
 An ideal match is then determined by a set of heuristics.

 ```
         //                                           RemoveGemOnMatch  UpgradeGemOnMatch
         //  1) Match a 4+                            1                 1
         //    a) Creates a 4+                        1.a               1.a
         //    b) Match preference                    1.b               1.b
-        //    c) Creates a match peference           1.c               1.c
+        //    c) Creates a match preference          1.c               1.c
         //    d) Most matched                        1.d               1.d
         //    e) Creates the most to match           1.e               1.e
         //    f) equal                               1.f               1.f